fjdseven/jquery-responsive-sticky-header/README.md

 jQuery responsive sticky header
 -----------------------------------------------------------------------------------------

-Fixed header with resposnsive navigation and jQuery to change style at set scroll height.
+Fixed header with responsive navigation and jQuery to change style at set scroll height.

 Installation
 ------------